 However, Michael & Lesley had a stormy relationship.
 She had a quick temper and it didn't take much for bursts of expletives to come from her mouth.
 But she also seemed to calm down pretty quickly too.
 Fortunately I could block the noise out just by keeping my door closed, and occasionally upping the volume on the remote.
 Since I shared a laundry with them, I made a special effort to get on with them.
 It's pretty simple really: if you want a happy life, try to get on with your neighbours.
 Give them the benefit of the doubt.
 Offload your excess steam elsewhere.
 Try to make peace with the people you live near, not war.

-Goodbye Lesley and Michael, I will miss you; though possibly not as much as I miss Charles.
+Goodbye Lesley and Michael, I don't particularly miss you; though not nearly as much as I don't miss Rod, Natalie and Charles.

 It's worth the effort to try to get on with your neighbours.
 But if that fails, while I don't recommend doing a Richard Hatch, if you can't outwit or outplay them, see if you can simply outlast them.